18F/uswds-jekyll/pages/support/FAQs.md

 Day to day operations and user support are provided by the Virtual Research Support Core (see [What is the Virtual Research Support Core (VRSC)?](#what-is-the-virtual-research-support-core-vrsc)).
 Higher level policy and development are managed by the SCINet Executive Committee, including the SCINet project manager Stan Kosecki, with input from the Scientific Advisory Committee (SAC; see [What is the Scientific Advisory Committee (SAC)?](#what-is-the-scientific-advisory-committee-sac))

 ### Who can I contact for help using SCINet?
-Single user operational questions should be emailed to the VRSC scinet_vrsc@ars.usda.gov (see also [How do I contact the VRSC for assistance?](#how-do-i-contact-the-vrsc-for-assistance)).
+Single user operational questions should be emailed to the VRSC scinet_vrsc@usda.gov (see also [How do I contact the VRSC for assistance?](#how-do-i-contact-the-vrsc-for-assistance)).

 Discussion that is relevant to other SCINet users such as questions about the best practices for research computations should be posted on the Basecamp message board.
 Access to [Basecamp](https://3.basecamp.com/3625179/projects/5538276) is provided during the SCINet account application process.